daisubc/ADCHEM2024/keynote_speakers.md

 </div>

 **Abstract:** We have a dream that one day epileptic patients will be able to live their lives without worrying about seizures.
 If seizures cannot be controlled by medication, it is necessary to predict their onset in advance to at least prevent accidents that may lead to death or injury.
 We have developed an epileptic seizure prediction system, consisting of a wearable electrocardiograph (ECG) and a smartphone.
 This system performs heart rate variability (HRV) analysis based on R-R interval (RRI) data and fault detection, e.g., multivariate statistical process control (MSPC), which is familiar to our community.
 HRV is a noninvasive indicator of autonomic nervous system activities, and it is useful for developing various medical and healthcare services.
 In this presentation, I will introduce several services that we have developed so far, including epileptic seizure prediction, sleep apnea syndrome (SAS) screening, and driver’s drowsiness detection.
 In addition, I would like to point out opportunities and challenges in the medical/healthcare field, which seem interesting to and can be solved by process control researchers and engineers.

+## Biography
+Dr. Manabu Kano is a professor of the Department of Systems Science, Kyoto University.
+He received BS, MS, and PhD degrees from the Department of Chemical Engineering, Kyoto University, in 1992, 1994, and 1999.
+He has been working at Kyoto University since 1994.
+From 1999 to 2000, he was a Visiting Scholar with Ohio State University, U.S. His research interest has focused on applying systems approach and data analytics to various problems related to manufacturing processes and medical and healthcare services.
+He started a medical venture company ‘Quadlytics Inc.’ in 2018.

+Dr. Kano was a recipient of many awards, including the Best Paper Awards and the Technology Awards from the Society of Instrument and Control Engineers (SICE), the Sawamura Paper Award from the Iron and Steel Institute of Japan (ISIJ), and the Outstanding Paper Awards of J. Chem.
+Eng.
+Japan and the Technology Award from the Society of Chemical Engineers, Japan (SCEJ).

 # Keynote 4 - Rohit Patwardhan